mkdocstrings/mkdocstrings/docs/usage.md

 cross-reference syntax (`[example][full.path.object1]`).
 But the cross-references are also applicable to the items' children that get pulled in.

+#### Finding out the anchor

 If you're not sure which exact identifier a doc item uses, you can look at its "anchor", which your Web browser will show in the URL bar when clicking an item's entry in the table of contents.
 If the URL is `https://example.com/some/page.html#full.path.object1` then you know that this item is possible to link to with `[example][full.path.object1]`, regardless of the current page.

 ### Cross-references to any Markdown heading

+!!! important "Changed in version 0.15"
+    Linking to any Markdown heading used to be the default, but now opt-in is required.

 If you want to link to *any* Markdown heading, not just *mkdocstrings*-inserted items, please enable the [*autorefs* plugin for *MkDocs*](https://github.com/mkdocstrings/autorefs) by adding